 - Skip the bags of pre-shredded cheese at the grocery store, and grate your own cheese instead.
 The prepared shredded cheese at the grocery store is often coated in preservatives and anti caking agents, and does not melt well.

-- This dish will stay fresh in the refrigerator for up to 3 days.
+Casserole leftovers will stay fresh in an airtight container in refrigerator for up to 3 days.
 You can reheat the leftovers in a covered dish in the oven, or reheat individual servings in the microwave for 2-3 minutes.

 While I love this casserole as-is, you can absolutely add other ingredients to customize it to your tastes.